everyvoid/es_annotator/README.md

     - `./docs` --> the document file is loaded from this here.

-    NB) Files ending with BU are not relevant backup files.
+    Files ending with BU are non relevant backup files.

-*** FRAMEWORKS AND STUFF ***
+## FRAMEWORKS AND STUFF

-For this project I've been using:
+For this project I've used:

 • Vue 2.0